 Diller Teen Fellows are challenged to develop and refine their relationship to Israel through many parts of the programming, included but not limited to experiential education, meaningful programming with the Tel Aviv Diller Teen Fellows, a three-week Israel trip, and home hospitality with Tel Aviv counterparts in Los Angeles.

 Candidates must submit an application online along with two recommendations (from a teacher, mentor, peer, no reference letters from family members will be accepted) to be considered for a group experience session.
-The application period runs from March 16, 2017-April 16,2017.
+The application period will open in the Spring of 2019.
+Notify me when it opens.

-Group experience interviews and personal interviews will take place in May.
-Final decisions will be announced June 1.
+Group experience interviews will take place in April.
+Final decisions will be in May.